 Will the afternoon freight soon be passing, an anxious railfan wonders, camera poised and ready to catch any action?

 Not today.
-Instead, the lonesome whistle serves as an eerie reminder of the city’s history, long delegated to history books and oral history.
+Instead, the lonesome whistle serves as an eerie reminder of the city’s history, long relegated to history books and oral history.